moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

 the network where it was most expected to help; weak diffusion is neutral to harmful at ordinary sparsity and buys a whisper (+0.01, p = 0.03) only at the ultra-sparse level.
 Essentially all of the lift's power is in the angularly-sharp measurement, not in evidence propagation.
-(Caveat: our splitting-scheme implementation is crude — a proper SE(3) kernel remains untested.)
+(The "crude numerics" objection was tested and closed: an 8-step Trotter splitting at equal total diffusion — which converges to the true left-invariant semigroup — reproduces the coarse result at both sparsity levels.
+The verdict is about the operator.)

 **Failure 3 — gravity-shaped webs (with one nuance).** Real filaments are not tubes.
 On gravity-evolved boxes, scored by a method-neutral criterion —